wstrange/dartdap/test/README.md

 ## Logging

 Logging is configured in `setup.dart`.
-See the comments in the file for an example of using heirarichal logging and changing the log levels.
+See the comments there for an example of using heirarichal logging and changing the log levels.